JGAguado/ElectroLab/README.md

 # ElectroLab

-The ElectroLab board is an electronic trainer designed for the ICAI Technological Campus.
-It has been created with educational purposes in the analogic and digital electronics field.
+The ElectroLab board is an educational electronic trainer designed to provide a guided and beginner-friendly approach to learning practical electronics.

 <p float="left">
    <img src="./Documentation/Images/Render.png" width="100%">